15.09.2021 | 12:43 Clock | Frankfurt

 Colorful hustle and bustle with tradi ...

 Brexit or no Brexit - relations at the European level are now severed, but we can take comfort: after all, those who leave never quite leave.

 A piece of everyone remains behind.
 So too of our British friends, who fortunately remain with us on a local level.
 The close ties between Frankfurt and Britain have left their mark on the Main with us.

 Although today political Britain is leaving the European Union, de facto human, cultural and personal togetherness remains untouched.

-Although I did look up: Our fellow English and Northern Irish citizens are among the group of foreigners whose numbers have fallen the most in the past year.
-There are currently just over 2,000 British and Nor ...
+Although, yes, I did look into it: Our fellow English and Northern Irish citizens are among the group of foreigners whose numbers have fallen the most in the past year.
+There are currently just over 2,000 Brit ...

 17.01.2020 | 12:21 Clock | Frankfurt

 Are you also afflicted by the January blues?
 The year's not really getting rolling yet.
 Sigh.
 The flab hasn't gone away yet either.
 Little to be happy about so far.
-Of course, we could do as our "still friends", the Londoners.
+We could, of course, do as our "still friends", the Londoners do.

 They've been holding a "No trousers on the tube Day" in the first month of the new year for the past eleven years to chase away the January blues.